- Bioremediation is the use of microorganisms (bacteria and fungi) to degrade the environmental contaminants into less toxic forms.

 In situ bioremediation

-- Bioaugmentation: Microorganisms are imported to a contaminated site to enhance
+- Bioaugmentation: Microorganisms are imported to a contaminated site to enhance the degradation process.

 Ex situ bioremediation